openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

 > Note: Other latex systems should also work.

-Rendering of the latex formula is performed with the help of `Renderer` class from [utils.py](./utils.py).
-This class has two interfaces:
-1. `render` method is used as synchronous method.
-Method returns rendered image and text formula, corresponding to the rendered image when rendering is done.
-2. `thread_render` provides asynchronous interface to the rendering process.
-In contrast with the previous method, this one returns image and formula only when rendering is complete.
-If rendering is incomplete at the moment of method call, method returns `None`.

 ### Interactive mode
-Special class `InteractiveDemo` provides interface to interact with webcamera and recognize latex formulas.
-* The example of the interface:
+The example of the interface:
 ![](./interactive_interface.png)
-When User runs demo application with the `-i` option and passes `.mp4` video or number of the web-camera device as an argument (typically 1), window with the image simillar to above should pop up.
+When User runs demo application with the `-i` option and passes `.mp4` video or number of the web-camera device as an argument (typically 0), window with the image simillar to above should pop up.

 Example of usage of the interactive mode:
 ```